Robertelfarfo/Python/Classes/Class figures/README.md

 ```

-For example, tle class square:
+For example, the class square:

 ```python